Reference data in the workflow

 • states.{{state that runs the child}}.child.{{state in child}}.integration or utility.module.

-Options for empty data references
+Empty data references

 When the next step of your workflow depends on a specific value, which may or may not exist, you can use vertical bars (||) to handle two scenarios.

 For example, you want to use the value in a Smartsheet cell to determine which path of a junction the workflow goes down.
-But you can't be certain the cell will always contain a value.
+But you can't be sure the cell will always contain a value.

-If the cell is empty, the workflow will be stopped when it gets to the junction.
-You can add vertical bars (||) at the end of your data reference to avoid this.
+If the cell is empty, the workflow stops when it reaches the junction.
+Add vertical bars (||) at the end of your data reference to avoid this.
 If that value has data, the workflow will use the reference to the left of the bars.
 If data doesn’t exist in that cell, the workflow will use what is on the right of the bars.

 Take a look at the two possible scenarios in this reference: